Demostenes777/slcm-crucible/README.md

 ### Login as redhat user

-If the user does not exist, create it
+If the user does not exist, create it, be sure to grant the user admin rights

+> # useradd redhat
+> # usermod -aG sudo redhat
+> # su redhat

+### Create the crucible group

-> $ sudo useradd redhat
+> $ sudo groupadd crucible

+Add the redhat user to the crucible group

-> $ su redhat
+> $ sudo usermod -aG crucible redhat

 ### Check VM network configuration

 You will need two network interfaces.
 The first one (enp1s0 in the diagram) must have access to the Internet.
 The second one (enp7s0 in the diagram) does not need an IP address, just needs to be up.

+### Create ssh key

+> $ ssh-keygen -t rsa -N '' -b 4096
+> $ ssh-copy-id redhat@localhost

 ### Install Ansible